Papo & Yo: Plot

-Quico is a young Brazilian boy that has been abused by his alcoholic father.
+Quico is a young boy that has been abused by his alcoholic father.
 While hiding in his closet during one of his father's drunken rages, clutching his favorite toy, a robot doll named Lula, Quico discovers a strange chalk mark on the wall, and touching it, finds himself taken to a dream-like world.
 There, a young girl named Alejandra initially sees Quico as a threat, but comes to be a guide.
 Lula also becomes animated and helps guide Quico through the world.

 Quico eventually comes upon a giant lumbering creature, simply known as Monster.
 Alejandra and Lula warn Quico about the dangers of Monster, but Quico finds the creature docile and playful.
 However, when Monster eats a frog, it becomes enraged, chasing after Quico until he can calm it with a rotten fruit.
 They proceed through the dream world, but during one episode when Monster is enraged, it damages Lula.
 Alejandra directs Quico to a temple where they can use the anger from Monster to revive Lula, but this requires luring the creature into giant traps meant to hurt it.
 Quico completes this task, and Lula is successfully revived, but the three are now chased by Monster.
 Alejandra is eventually caught and eaten by Monster, but not before she directs Quico to go to the Shaman to help cure the Monster.

 During these scenes, there are brief periods where Quico awakes in a dream and witnesses a past memory: that of his father accidentally running over a person with his car in a dark rainstorm.
 One such scene shows his father's shadow as that of Monster.

 Quico guides Monster to a sky-tram like device but Lula is forced to stay behind to operate it.
 The tram ends at the Shaman, but Quico finds there is no Shaman, only the memories of his father, and showing that he had fallen into his alcoholic and abusive state after the accident; Monster represents Quico's imagination of his father, while the frogs are a substitute for his father's alcoholism.
 A voice warns him that Monster cannot be cured and Quico must let him go.
 After calming Monster to sleep, Quico reluctantly pushes Monster into an abyss, and then follows a path that returns him back to his closet in the real world.